calebS24/Screen-Recoder-Using-Python/README.md

 - **Color Format Conversion:** OpenCV uses BGR as its default color format, so the project includes conversion of BGR to RGB.

 ## Usage
-1. Ensure you have Python installed on your system.
+1. Ensure you have Python installed on your system (Windows, Linux or Mac).
 2. Install the required libraries using pip:
    ```bash
    pip install Pillow numpy opencv-contrib-python pywin32